 Paul Merson's Premier League predictions: Liverpool to keep pace at the top

 Paul Merson is back with his latest round of Premier League predictions, including Man Utd vs Watford, Liverpool vs Tottenham and Arsenal vs Newcastle.
-Here's who the Magic Man is backing this weekend...
+Here's how he sees this weekend's match-ups panning out...

 Fulham vs Man City (Saturday from 11.30am on Sky Sports Premier League; Kick-off 12.30pm)